What to Do

 The Tipsy Daisy

-The Tipsy Daisy is local upscale bar that features live music on Friday & Saturdays from 6pm to midnight.
+The Tipsy Daisy is local upscale bar that features trivia, line dancing and live music on Friday & Saturdays, open from 5 pm to midnight Wed-Sat.
 Offering a full bar with over 30 specialty beers, handcrafted cocktails, & delicious heavy appetizers.
 You can find your favorite sporting event will be on one of the four large tvs surrounding the horseshoe shaped bar.
-From Live Music to amazing drinks they even have a large back deck where you can enjoy a game of Cornhole, Giant Jenga, or the Shuffleboard table.
-The back deck also overlooks the Wild Daisy's Antique Cottage and our Potager Garden.
+Located in historic downtown Griffin GA, filming location of many blockbuster films including our favorite...Driving Miss Daisy.

 38 Spring Rd, Molena, GA, USA